-I could more or less imagine how that might work out, but I wasn’t about to say anything.
+I could kind of guess how that might work out, but I wasn’t about to say anything.
 We drove in silence for a while, but Jimmy wasn’t through with this.
 “Humans have also been known to kill and eat their own kind.
-The historical record includes many, many followers of Saturn.”
+The historical record includes many, many human followers of Saturn.”

 “Saturn?
 Isn’t that the one with the rings?”

-“Not Saturn the planet, Saturn the original Greek god.
+“Not Saturn the planet, Saturn—aka Chronos—the god of classical antiquity.
 He devoured his own children.
 With my people, that’s something only a grizzly would do.”

-“Yeah,” I must’ve agreed, “I guess under certain conditions, people—I mean the kind of people they used to feature in the National Geographic—will sometimes eat their own kind.
+“Yeah,” I agreed, “I guess under certain conditions, humans—I mean the kind of people they used to feature in the National Geographic—will sometimes eat their own kind.
 They’ve been known to.”

 I guess we were both getting a little bored with the driving and wanting to stir things up a bit.

 “Abysmal grizzlies.
 And our government wants to award protected status to the ones still in the wild, too!
 They’re not real bears.
 A real bear would never eat of a brother or a sister bear’s corpus.
-As far as I’m concerned, the grizzly bear is only half a bear.
-The rest is human.”
+As far as I’m concerned, the grizzly bear is only half a bear.”